Mistletoe Therapy for Cancer: Evidence, Safety, and Patient Guidance

 - Oral - Although the oral use of mistletoe has traditionally thought to be ineffective, it is often used in pediatric patients with brain cancer.
 There are numerous clinical reports of benefits of this type or therapy in pediatric oncology.

-Is Mistletoe FDA approved and covered by insurance?
+Is Mistletoe covered by insurance?

 Patients interested in utilizing mistletoe therapy should contact our office at 602-692-4626.
 Dr. Nelson will help determine the best variety of mistletoe, the best route of administration, and a program that meets your individual needs.